Waratah - North Lambton

 Waratah - North Lambton ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Waratah-North Lambton's cultural diversity was below average with 87.3% citizens, 84.5% born in Australia, and 88.5% speaking English only at home.
-Christianity dominated the religion scene at 46.5%.
-Islam was overrepresented at 2.2%, compared to Rest of NSW's 1.7%.
+Waratah-North Lambton was below average in cultural diversity, with 87.3% of its population being Australian citizens, born here on 84.5%, and speaking English only at home on 88.5%.
+Christianity dominated the religion landscape, accounting for 46.5%.
+Islam's representation stood out at 2.2%, compared to the Rest of NSW's 1.7%.

 Frequently Asked Questions - Diversity